earthsteading/Earthship/checklist_structural-supporting-systems.md

  - [ ] underfloor heating (see also _________)

 ## wall systems
-The Earthship has two kinds of walls: a.) earth rammed tyres, and b.) stud wall
+The Earthship has two kinds of walls: a.) earth rammed tyres, and b.) stud timber framed wall

 Rammed earth (back berm) tyre wall
  - [ ] tires (sizes/shape)